 - Discuss how cold stress can lead to hypothermia, frostbite, and trench foot

-- Mention that people with diabetes, hypothyroidism, or hypertension are more vulnerable
+- Advise that people with diabetes, hypothyroidism, or hypertension are more vulnerable

 - Request that employees dress in loose-fitting layers of clothing